 Most of the mitigation schemes providing nutrient offsets are based on abandoning agricultural land.
 By stopping farming, you remove a source of nutrients by removing fertiliser or animal manure inputs to the land.
 This is how development has been unlocked in The Solent region.
 However, this approach is not cost efficient, has big impacts on the livelihoods of farmers and is problematic at a time when food security is more important than ever.

-Agricultural abandonment schemes also do not work for phosphorus as you need too much land for them to be financially viable, so this approach can only be taken in areas where nitrogen is the only nutrient of concern.
+Agricultural land use change schemes are also rarely cost-effective for phosphorus as you need too much land for them to be financially viable.
+Land use change is only a scalable solutions in areas where nitrogen is the only nutrient of concern.

 Catchment management solutions also have a range of extra environmental benefits including biodiversity improvements, natural flood management and carbon sequestration.